-Camouflaging yourself involves blending into your surroundings.
+Camouflaging yourself involves blending into your surroundings and not presenting anything that appears out of place.
 There are two ways to do this.
 Wearing the most suitable camo clothing or not wearing anything except materials you find in the woods.

 Clothing is the first consideration you must make when starting the camouflage process.
 If you are trying to remain unseen in an urban area, then military patterns will not work.
 Bright colors will not work in the snow either.